valbuild/val/packages/next/README.md

 # 🐉 HERE BE DRAGONS 🐉

-Val is ALPHA - the API is considered relatively stable, but the UX is in a state of flux.
+Val for Next.js is currently an alpha version - the API is considered relatively stable, but expect some features to be broken and the UX to be constantely updated.

 ## Table of contents